Google’s Gemini API just got more expensive to use for free — and cheaper to use at scale.

 What’s Coming Next

 Google is also expected to keep tightening the free tier while expanding paid features.
-The trend is clear: the free lunch is shrinking, but the paid menu keeps getting cheaper.
+The trend is clear: the free lunch is shrinking, but the paid menu keeps getting cheaper — especially if you actually use caching.

 The Bottom Line